adnanrimedzo/deblock-exercise/README.md

 Kotlin is preferred, but you can do it in Java.

 Use this GitHub repository as a base to implement the Deblock Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
-The result should be a JSON response which contains a list of flights ordered by fare which has the following attributes:
+The result should be a JSON response which contains a list of flightDtos ordered by fare which has the following attributes:

 **Deblock Flights API**